 Ideally, this wouldn’t be based on personal relationships, but would be a free and open marketplace of firms and individuals offering short and sharp microconsulting services.

 Currently, the government isn’t actively looking in the marketplace for such an idea to be tested and developed.
 So what is a federal contractor to do in this situation?
-How can we, as the federal contracting community, help push government forward with a potentially promising innovation, even if it is not currently being asked for?
+How can we, as the federal contracting community, help push government forward with a potentially promising innovation, even if it isn’t currently being asked for?

 It turns out there’s such a mechanism in the ever-flexible FAR: Subpart 15.6 — Unsolicited Proposals.
 Unfortunately, like many other permitted practices under the FAR, such as share-in-savings contracting, unsolicited proposals are an underutilized yet powerful procurement practice, as Jonathan Mostowski of the U.S. Digital Service indicated in a LinkedIn post:

 "The Federal Government needs to improve they way it deals with unsolicited proposals.
 Most agencies have a process but I have not come across one that worked well.